taskflow/taskflow/doc/faq.md

 If there is no worker threads in the pool, the master thread will do all the works by itself.

+#### Q: Is taskflow thread-safe?
+**A:** No, the taskflow object is not thread-safe.
+You can't create tasks from multiple threads at the same time.

-### Q: My program hangs and never returns after dispatching a taskflow graph.
+#### Q: My program hangs and never returns after dispatching a taskflow graph.
+What's wrong?

 **A:** When the program hangs forever it is very likely your taskflow graph has a cycle.
 Try the `dump` method to debug the graph before dispatching your taskflow graph.